Revoking Passports for Terrorists

 In 2016, Scott helped secure San Diego a $1.8 million economic assistance grant from the Department of Defense (DOD).
 San Diego was hit hard by the DOD’s adjustment to their defense contracts, so Scott sent a letter to the DOD in support of San Diego’s application for the grant.
 The grant helped San Diego create jobs and mitigate the redevelopment loss.

-Four Straight NDAA’s and NDAA Conferee
+Seven Straight NDAA’s and NDAA Conferee

 Since coming to Congress, Scott has been instrumental in crafting and standing up for San Diego in the National Defense Authorization Act (NDAA), This annual bill provides the framework for our national defense, including how many ships and planes the United States purchases, DOD’s energy investment, and our engagement with both our allies and enemies.
 In recognition of his leadership in National Defense, Scott was appointed to the committee that negotiates differences between the House and Senate versions of the bill in 2016.
+He also received that distinction in 2019, as a representative from the Budget Committee.

 Climate Preparedness for the Military